Retiring to Spain in 2024: Benefits, Visas, Taxes…

 spanish retirement visa

 Current estimates suggest that a comfortable retirement costs an average of $25,000 a year.
-That comes down to just over two grand a month.
+That works out to just over two grand a month.
 For thriftier spenders, $20,000 a year is also doable.
-Living farther away from city centers and living as a minimalist always helps cut down on costs.
+Living farther away from city centers and embracing a minimalist lifestyle can help reduce costs.
 One aspect of Spanish society retirees will enjoy is the low property tax rate.
 Property in Spain is valued and perceived differently than in other countries.

-It should be known that Spain’s sales tax can get pretty high.
+Just a heads-up: Spain’s sales tax can be pretty steep.
 The Impuesto sobre el Valor Añadido (IVA) is the Spanish equivalent to the Value Added Tax (VAT).
-You’ll most likely see this tax added into the prices on tags.
+You’ll probably notice this tax already included in the prices on the tags.
 In addition to all this, US citizens will need to file a US tax return.
 Luckily, the US and Spain participate in a treaty that prevents double taxation.
 This agreement makes retiring in Spain more possible for many.

 What are the pitfalls of retiring to Spain?

-The main stumbling block to coming to Spain if you are not an EU citizen is obtaining a visa, but our team of lawyers can help you through the whole process of retiring in Spain.
-Then it could be the language but if you live in a big city most locals speak Spanish or there are large expat communities in Spain.
+The main stumbling block to coming to Spain if you are not an EU citizen is obtaining a visa.
+Grasping the requirements for a Spanish retirement visa is essential, but our legal team is here to guide you through every step of the process to retire in Spain.
+Once you’ve settled, another challenge could be the language; however, if you live in a city, most locals speak Spanish, or there are large expat communities in Spain.
+Additionally, if you plan to stay long-term, you might want to apply for permanent residency after meeting the initial visa requirements.
+Spain offers a range of options for retirees looking to make the most of their new life in this beautiful country.

 I am a 73 year old retired engineer living in Florida.
 I would like to stay with my partner ( an EU citizen) in Malaga area six months per year.
 The NL visa seems to be the only choice.
 I read to renew in one year I must file tax in Spain.